elte-nlp/elte-nlp-course/lecture_source/nlp_5-classification_and_tagging.md

 -   a perceptron variant,
 -   logistic regression,
 -   SVM, or
--   a decision tree-based ensemble method such as random forest of gradient boosted trees.
+-   a decision tree-based ensemble method such as random forest or gradient boosted trees.

-These models do not assume conditional independence and have no problem with using refined (e.g. $N$-gram based) BOW representations as input.^[Somewhat counterintuitively, using overlapping $N$-grams in Naive Bayes text classifiers can actually be *beneficial* to performance in certain applications, e.g. character N-grams are frequently used in NB-models for language identification.]
+These models do not assume conditional independence and have no problem with using refined (e.g. $N$-gram based) BOW representations as input.^[Somewhat counterintuitively, using overlapping $N$-grams in Naive Bayes text classifiers can actually be *beneficial* to performance in certain applications, e.g., character N-grams are frequently used in NB-models for language identification.]

 # Sequence tagging